HomeThe benefits of a joint Divorce ApplicationDivorceThe benefits of a joint Divorce Application

 Yes.
 A mutual divorce is where both spouses agree to end their marriage amicably and present a joint application for divorce.
 Mutual divorces reflect that both spouses agree the marriage has irretrievably broken down, and are generally more straightforward as both parties cooperate and plan the end of their relationship together.

-Do I need two Solicitors for a joint application for divorce or dissolution?
+Do we need two lawyers for a joint application for divorce or dissolution?

 If you are making a joint application, one divorce specialist can prepare the divorce application for you both.